idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [CheckMate](http://okapiframework.org/wiki/index.php?title=CheckMate) is a GUI application that performs various QA checks on bilingual translation files such as XLIFF, TMX, TTX, PO, TS, Trados-Tagged RTF, and any other bilingual format supported by the framework.

 [Ratel](http://okapiframework.org/wiki/index.php?title=Ratel) is a GUI application to create and maintain segmentation rules.
-Such rules are used to break down translatable text in more meaningful parts.
+Such rules are used to break down translatable text into more meaningful parts.
 Ratel uses Okapi’s SRX-based segmentation engine.
 SRX is the Segmentation Rules eXchange format.

 [Trados Studio Resource Converter](http://www.vannellen.com/fortranslators.php)